FTC-Team14140/vr_physics/README.md

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.

-Four robot configurations are available, the first three of which are: a simple two-wheeled robot, a robot with four mechanum wheels, and an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot.
-Each of these three robots has an rotating/extending arm attached to the back, controlled by DC motors.
-There is a grabber at the end of the arm that is controlled by a servo.
-The fourth robot configuration is "BetaBot".
-This is a mechanum-wheeled robot with a vertical lift, horizontal slider, and grabbing mechanism.

-Each robot can be thought of as 18 inches wide.
-For the two-wheel bot and mecanum wheel bots, the distance between the centers of the right and left wheels is 16 inches.
-For the mecanum wheel bots, the distance between the centers of the front and back wheels is 14 inches, and the mecanum wheels (when viewed from the top) have an "X" configuration.
-For the X-Drive bot, the distance between the centers of any two adjacent wheels is 14.5 inches.
-Each motor has an encoder.
-There is a downward-facing color sensor in the center of the robot.
-A gyro sensor (or BNO055 imu) is also included.
-Each robot also has distance sensors on the front, left, right and back sides.
+A single robot configuration is currently available for the physics-based 3D simulator: BetaBot.
+It is a mechanum-wheeled robot with a wheeled intake in back and a vertical lift with horizontal slider and grabbing mechanism in front.
+It can be thought of as 18 inches wide.
+The distance between the centers of the front and back wheels is 14 inches, and the distance between the centers of the right and left wheels is 16 inches.There is a downward-facing color sensor in the center of the robot.
+A BNO055 imu is included.
+It also has distance sensors on all four sides.
 Wheel diameters are all 4 inches.

+The other robot configurations offered in the non-physics-based simulator (two-wheeled bot and X-Drive bot) will eventually be added.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Skystone field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the